 Mistakes in your PR application form can be detrimental to your approval chances.
 To reduce the possibility of an unsuccessful submission, our team of experts will guide you throughout the entire process and ensure one hundred percent accuracy in your submission.

-You may wish to take into account what are the potential reasons for the rejection before submitting an appeal.
+Yes you can.
+However, you may wish to take into account the potential reasons for the rejection before trying again.
 Re-applying for permanent residency is of no use if you do so without making any significant changes to your individual situation that will put you in a better light as a potential Singapore PR.
-If you do not have any value-added change during your previous entry for the status, it is definitely not likely that an appeal letter would help change the result of the rejection.
-In this case, you may like to send a brand new application after 6 months or as per the time stated in your rejection letter from ICA.

-Before submitting an appeal, you need to thoroughly consider the different factors that might have possibly resulted in you not being granted permanent residence in the country.
+Before submitting an application again, you need to thoroughly consider the different factors that might have possibly resulted in you not being granted permanent residence in the country.

-Yes, you may consider supplementing more additional supporting documents with the submission of your appeal, particularly if you did not do so in your first application.
-The additional paperwork you choose to include in your submission should serve the purpose of highlighting your positive attributes as well as the potential ways you will be able to contribute to the country as a Singapore PR.
-One additional document we recommend you include in your appeal is a cover letter that is written professionally by our team of experts.
+The additional paperwork should serve the purpose of highlighting your positive attributes as well as the potential ways you will be able to contribute to the country as a Singapore PR.
+One additional document we recommend you include is a cover letter that is written professionally by our team of experts.

 At Paul Immigrations, our team of specialists will be able to assess your eligibility for permanent residency as well as help you throughout the entire process.
 In addition, we will advise you on the areas in which your application can be improved to increase your chances of acquiring permanent residence.